The Best Car Insurance in Oregon for 2022

-American Family provides the best car insurance policies in Oregon for poor drivers.
-While it has a low claims rating of 3.5 out of 5, it makes up with a satisfaction score of 4.5 out of 5.
+American Family provides the best car insurance policies in Oregon for bad drivers.
+While it has a low claims rating of 3.5 out of 5, it makes up for it with a customer satisfaction score of 4.5 out of 5.

-Drivers with a bad driving record can opt for the following coverage:
+Drivers with a bad driving record can access the following coverages:

-- Roadside Assistance: When you get into an accident, any damages like flat tires, necessary repairs like jumpstarts and lockout services are all covered.
+- Roadside Assistance: When you get into an accident, any damages like flat tires and necessary repairs like jumpstarts and lockout services are all covered.

-- Rental Car and/or Travel Reimbursement: The insurance company reimburses all expenses on a rental car as you wait for your auto to be repaired on the shop.
+- Rental Car and/or Travel Reimbursement: The insurance company reimburses all expenses for a rental car as you wait for your car to be repaired at the shop.

-- Accident Forgiveness: This coverage prevents your premiums from increasing when you get into an accident for the first time or if you are a driver under 21 years of age with a clean driving record for more than five years.
+- Accident Forgiveness: This coverage prevents your premiums from increasing when you get into an accident for the first time.
+This also applies if you are a driver under 21 years of age with a clean driving record for more than five years.

 Best Car Insurance in Oregon for a Military Background

 USAA has some of the best offers for car insurance across all states.
 Garnering a MoneyGeek score of 100 out of 100, USAA is one of the best car insurance companies in Oregon offering affordable policies.